 - Region of the world you might want to focus on.

 Another broad and multidisciplinary field, human rights, is often defined as rights and freedoms inherent to all human beings, and the Universal Declaration of Human Rights has been established as a roadmap to guarantee these rights.
 A career in human rights is ideal for someone interested in social justice.
 Work can include promoting, defending, and monitoring the rights of others.
 Individuals are needed to do things such as research, monitor, investigate, report, film, campaign, and negotiate.
 Technology work is also an opportunity since it has become a powerful tool in human rights work.
 Sadly, vulnerable people can be found worldwide, so consider narrowing the causes you care about, as well as populations you’d like to help.

 To gain experience, test your interests, and ready yourself for the job market, use your time at school and during the summers to learn more about the field and build key skills.
 Keep in mind the importance of gaining regional and/or technical competence.
 Identify an organization whose mission you value, and check their website for opportunities, or be proactive and contact them.
 Organizations that arrange international opportunities are also plentiful.
 They typically charge a fee and provide a range of services that might also include: placement with a host organization, orientation, housing, in-country support, housing assistance, and development training.
 Evaluate these organizations carefully to determine whether there's a good match with the opportunity—as well as with the organization—and speak with several past participants about their experiences.

-Since these are broad career fields, and oftentimes multidisciplinary, entry-level jobs can be found in many settings.
+Since these are broad career fields, entry-level jobs can be found in many settings.
 Identify organizations whose mission you value and check their websites for entry-level opportunities, which can include a post-graduate internship or fellowship.
 Learn more about the recruiting structure of the organizations to help you plan your approach.
 Identify your interest areas and seek opportunities that will help you get experience and build skills.
 Foreign language ability, interpersonal skills, and cross-cultural competence are very important.